 Judging criteria will include scientific excellence, time-keeping (presenting within/on the defined time period), question answering, and overall presentation and scientific discussion.
 More information coming soon.

-SYIS Social Night
+SYIS Networking Social Night - Monday June 26, 9pm

 The TERMIS-EU SYIS chapter is organizing a Social Night open for students and young investigators.
 This event is an opportunity to meet friends and other young scientists while enjoying snacks and beverages.
 We also welcome your ideas for future plans of SYIS and how to get more involved in the section.